dhanendraverma/Daily-Coding-Problem/README.md

 ### Day 103 ###
 This problem was asked by Square.
 Given a string and a set of characters, return the shortest substring containing all the characters in the set.
-For example, given the string "figehaeci" and the set of characters {a, e, i}, you should return "aeci".
+<br>For example, given the string "figehaeci" and the set of characters {a, e, i}, you should return "aeci".
 If there is no substring containing all the characters in the set, return null.

 [Solution](https://github.com/dhanendraverma/Daily-Coding-Problem/blob/master/Day103.cpp)